 - a.
 The instructor should decide on the content of the session based on the group, the aims and objectives and their dynamic risk assessment. - b.
-The safety briefing must include the following: the importance of spotting, the safety area and the rules of the ropes course. - c.
+The safety briefing must include the following: - i.
+How to wear and fit a buoyancy aid. - ii.
+The importance of spotting. - iii.
+The safety area. - iv.
+Water safety and the rules of the ropes course. - c.
 After the instructional briefing the instructor must be happy the following are understood: - i.
 The use of each element. - ii.
 Spotting. - iii.
 Communication. - iv.
-Dismounting the element. - d.
+How to get out of the water and dismounting the element. - d.
 Trust games must be used to develop mutual trust and teach good spotting. - e.
-Trust games must be dynamically risk assessed and the groups behaviour and age considered. - f.
-At all times communication between the spotted and the spotters should be encouraged.
+Trust games must be dynamically risk assessed and the group's behaviour and age considered.

-Normal Operating Procedure (inc. Risk Assessment) Trust Exercises
+Normal Operating Procedure (inc. Risk Assessment) Low Ropes

-- g.
+- f.
+At all times communication between the spotted and the spotters should be encouraged. - g.
 The instructor should be aware that not all guests may be comfortable with the level of physical interaction in the session and should adapt accordingly. - h.
-When doing trust fall games the instructor must pick an open space free from tree stumps and debris. - i.
+If doing trust fall games the instructor must pick an open space free from tree stumps and debris. - i.
 Instructors must demonstrate any elements that require specific techniques that are not immediately obvious and could lead to injury if performed incorrectly. - j.
 Instructors must be aware of child protection issues and can demonstrate techniques themselves, or have guests demonstrating, but must not mix guest/staff pairs. - k.
 No more than 4 elements must be in use at the same time. - I. Participants and spotters must be supervised at all times and active spotting enforced. - m.
 Instructors should constantly dynamically risk assess, taking into account the session, group behaviour and the challenges they are setting. - n.
 Where there is more than one guest to an element, it can be hard for guests to balance and increase the need for effective spotting.
 Instructors must manage this increased need. - o.
 A variety of games or challenges should be used throughout the session to develop the session and meet the aims and objectives. - p.
 Instructors must supervise sufficiently to ensure the max user number for each element is not exceeded. - q.
+If guests fall into water, they will be within standing depth and should just walk or swim to the side.
+Flotation rings and throw bags are available to aid a person in the water. - r.
 Positive active reviewing throughout must be used to allow guests to share/reflect on achievements and revisit aims and objectives.